Hacktoberfest-Nepal/Hacktoberfest_CTF/README.md

 # Hacktoberfest CTF

-# <u>Note: CTF IS RUNNING CURRENTLY.
-NEW PRs TO THIS REPO ARE WELCOME.</u>
+# The CTF has ended.
+You can submit your write-ups.

-You are request to send PRs with the write-up to the challenges you had sovled, PRs are welcome!!
+You are requested to send PRs with the write-ups to the challenges you had sovled; PRs are welcome!!

 ## Welcome